annjung27/Java_NoteBlog_SLE/README.md

 #  Java Project - "Something Learned Everyday"

-## Note Taking Blog
+## Java Spring based note taking blog app for users to write, save and share notes about their daily learning.

 Technologies and Features
-- Java, spring MVC, JSP, MYSQL
+- Java, spring MVC, JSP, MYSQL, Bootstrap
-- css, bootstrap
-- WYSIWYG editor / RTF
+- Full stack Java application with full crud feature using Spring MVC and REST API for users to manage their notes and comment on other user’s notes.
-- login and registration with validations
+- Login and registration with validations to enhance security and accountability.
-- route guards (user must be in session to access my notes, create, delete, edit pages.)
+- Route guards for private pages (user must be in session to access my notes, create, delete, edit pages.)
-- Full CRUD - users can create and save contents to database, read, view, retrieve them from the database, and edit and delete contents.
-- users can write and delete comments on posts(notes).
+- WYSIWYG user interface utilizing the rich text editor for users to edit their notes and add images fast and easy.

 #
  ### Main